-I need a mortgage with a DMP.
-What should I do?
+I need a mortgage with a DMP, what should I do?

 If you need a mortgage with a debt management plan, you’ll most likely need a specialist lender.
 You’ll also benefit from an advisor with access to the whole market and not just tied to one panel.
-The worst thing you can do is to try and chance your mortgage.
-This is because being declined can cause further detriment to your credit file.
+Furthermore, advisors that have experience and specialise in adverse credit can be invaluable.

 It’s understandable that you may feel as though your options are really limited and finding a mortgage can really feel like a needle in a haystack!
 Don’t worry, we can help.

-What deposit will I need?
+How much deposit will I need?

 As with all mortgages, higher deposits always give access to more lenders.
 That said, If you’ve had a DMP it’s still possible to secure a mortgage with as little as a 5% deposit.
-This would involve the help to buy scheme however.
-You would also need an otherwise clean credit file for at least the last three years.
+This would however involve the help to buy scheme.
+In most cases, you would also need a clean credit file for at least the last three years.

 I have really bad credit, can I still get a mortgage?

 How much can I borrow if I’ve had a DMP?

 As a rule of thumb, if you have a DMP you may be limited to borrow 4x your annual income.
-It’s sometimes possible to even borrow up to 5x your annual income if you have a large deposit without having any severe credit issues.
+It’s sometimes possible to borrow up to 5x your annual income if you have a large deposit without having any severe credit issues.

 Getting a mortgage with a settled DMP

 The main advantage of having settled your DMP is for when lenders assess your affordability.
 This is because there are no monthly outgoings for your DMP, increasing your borrowing power.
-If your DMP was settled over three years ago, you’ll find that suited lenders may even offer you great rates in addition to your approval.
+If your DMP was settled over three years ago, you’ll find that suited lenders may even offer you preferential rates in addition to your approval.

 Can I get a mortgage with a DMP?

 Specialist advisors can match lenders suited to your specific criteria, increasing your chances of approval.
-Our expert mortgage advisors have a wealth of knowledge in this field and can offer you fee free impartial advice.
+Our advisors have a wealth of knowledge in this field and can offer you impartial advice.